 HMAC signatures and request encryption

-API integrations require not only access control, but also the guarantee of authenticity and integrity of each request.
-To do this, we support Hash-based Message Authentication Code (Hash-based Message Authentication Code), as well as encryption of request bodies and parameters, ensuring data protection even when transmitted over open networks.
+API integrations require not only access control, but also assurance of the authenticity and integrity of each request.
+To do this, we support HMAC signatures (Hash-based Message Authentication Code), as well as encryption of the body and parameters of requests, ensuring data protection even when transmitted over open networks.

-Using HMAC, each party (client and server) confirms that the request was created by an authorized party, has not been changed along the path, and has encrypted content.
+Using HMAC, each party (client and server) confirms that the request was created by an authorized party, has not been changed along the way and has encrypted content.

 What is implemented